 Can You Handle a Major Repair Without Financial Stress?

-If a $20,000 repair arose tomorrow on your rental property and you needed to fund it without disrupting your retirement income plan or creating significant financial anxiety, your reserve structure and overall financial position are adequate to own the property.
-If that scenario would force you to draw down investments at an inopportune time, delay other plans, or cause meaningful stress about how to cover it, the property is carrying more financial risk than your plan can absorb comfortably.
+If a $20,000 repair landed tomorrow on your rental property, could you fund it without disrupting your retirement income plan or creating real anxiety?
+If yes, your reserves and overall financial position are strong enough to support ownership.
+If that scenario would force you to draw down investments at a bad time, delay other plans, or cause meaningful stress, the property is carrying more financial risk than your plan can comfortably absorb.

-The answer to this question should be grounded in your actual current reserve position, not in your confidence that a major repair probably will not happen soon.
+The answer should be grounded in your actual reserves today, not in your hope that a major repair probably will not happen soon.

 Can You Handle Six Months of Vacancy?

-A six-month vacancy is not a catastrophic scenario.
-It happens when a long-term tenant leaves, the unit needs significant work before re-renting, and the new tenant search takes time.
-If your retirement income plan can sustain itself for six months with no rental income from that property without creating genuine hardship, your plan is adequately resilient for rental ownership.
-If six months of lost rental income would meaningfully disrupt your retirement cash flow, the property is too large a percentage of your income plan.
+A six-month vacancy is not a worst-case scenario.
+It happens when a long-term tenant leaves, the unit needs significant work, and the new tenant search takes time.
+If your retirement income plan can survive six months without rent from that property, your plan is resilient enough for rental ownership.
+If six months of lost rent would meaningfully disrupt your cash flow, the property represents too large a share of your income plan.

 Do You Want to Manage People and Problems?

-This is the most honest question of the three, and the one most often glossed over in financial analyses of rental property.
+This is the most honest of the three questions, and the one most often glossed over in financial analyses.
 Managing rentals means managing people.
 Tenants have needs, complaints, emergencies, and occasional bad judgment.
-Even with a property manager handling day-to-day contact, you are still making decisions, approving expenditures, and ultimately responsible for the property and the tenant relationship.
+Even with a property manager handling daily contact, you are still approving expenses and making the final call.

-Some people genuinely enjoy this aspect of rental ownership and find it engaging.
-Others find it draining, particularly as they age.
-The right answer depends on your temperament, not on a financial calculation.
+Some retirees genuinely enjoy this work and find it engaging.
+Others find it draining, especially as they age.
+The right answer depends on your temperament, not a financial calculation.
 If your honest answer is that you do not want to manage people and problems in retirement, that is a legitimate and important reason to reconsider or restructure your rental ownership.

 If You Already Own Rentals, What to Review